dreamos82/Arduino-MouseGlove/README.md

     # ./pointermouse

-you can also specify the device created for arduino, so in that case you must type (assuming that your arduino is plugged on ttyACM4):
+if the device fail to open, you can specify the device name of your arduino, so in that case you must type (assuming that your arduino is plugged on ttyACM4):

-    # ./pointermouse /dev/ttyACM4
+    # ./pointermouse --device /dev/ttyACM4

+If you don't provide a --dvice option a default device will be choosen (defined in client/pointermouse.h).

 WARNING: This project is intended as an experiment with arduino accelerometer, then it is not intended to work perfectly, or to be finished.